Working with Us

 You must be based in the UK to apply for this role and be able to visit one of the stated offices when required.

-So, if you’re ready to join Social Care Wales as the Assistant Director of Partnerships, Policy and Engagement, please apply via the button shown.
+So, if you’re ready to join us as our Assistant Director of Strategic Communications, Engagement and Policy, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.

 Function